 Stickers are a great way to add visual information to your board in a fun way.
 As Jason from Mindcrack says ”We use stickers quite a bit to mark when things are being worked on or they’re done, instead of archiving them, so that the community can still see them.”
 Check out the Mindcrack board with all those green checkmarks of features that have shipped:

-And, if you have Business Class or Trello Gold you can upload custom stickers to add to your board.
+And, you can upload custom stickers to add to your board.
 Maybe a sword for all the bugs that have been slain or fun game icons and characters.
 The options are endless!

 Finally, labels are your friend.
 Try using labels on your roadmapping board to provide additional information about your cards, and to allow easy filtering of the cards on your board.
 For example, we label all the “feature” cards on the Trello Development board with the orange label.
 This makes it easy for anyone who is following our board to filter for all of the orange labeled cards to get a better view of the progress of various features, without all of the noise from other cards.